andbeck/R4All_website/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

-We specialise in teaching R to those who’ve never used it before.
-Just as good is if you’ve used it, or are using it, but want to improve your foundation and workflow
+We specialise in teaching R to those who’ve never used it.
+And to folk using R already but want to improve their foundation and workflow.
 <script async defer src="https://buttons.github.io/buttons.js"></script>